DelManzueta/elevated/README.md

 ## Overview

-Elevated Spa & E-commerce Platform is a comprehensive solution that consists of two separate frontends (Spa & Services and E-commerce Shop) and a unified backend.
-The platform aims to simplify appointment booking, showcase available services, and provide an e-commerce experience for products.
-A future update will introduce a subscription-based service for personalized skincare products.
+Elevated Spa & E-commerce Platform offers a seamless experience that combines spa services and e-commerce functionalities.
+The platform is designed to simplify appointment bookings, showcase available services, and provide an online shopping experience for skincare products.
+Future updates will introduce subscription-based services for personalized skincare solutions.

 ## Architecture

 ### Backend (API)

-Built with Node.js and MongoDB, the backend handles business logic, database interactions, and communication with both frontends.
+The backend is built using Node.js and MongoDB and serves as the central hub for business logic, database interactions, and communication with both frontends.

-#### Directory Structure:
+#### Directory Structure

--   `controllers/`: Logic for handling requests and responses.
+-   `controllers/`: Houses the logic for handling API requests and responses.
--   `models/`: Data models such as appointments, products, users.
+-   `models/`: Defines the data models, such as User, Appointment, Product, etc.
--   `routes/`: Routing information, defining endpoints.
+-   `routes/`: Contains the API endpoints.
--   `tests/`: Jest test cases for models and routes.
+-   `tests/`: Includes Jest test cases for models and routes.
--   `auth/`: Authentication logic and routes.
+-   `auth/`: Manages authentication logic and routes.
+-   `utils/`: Utility functions and middleware.
+-   `config/`: Configuration files and environment variables.

-#### API Endpoints:
+#### API Endpoints

 ##### User Category